-It very much depends on your school’s requirements and preferences, but the following is an example of how we can work with you and support you from start to finish.
+Although we can work with your school’s requirements and preferences, the following is an example of how we can support you from start to finish.

 We generally come and visit your school twice during this stage, once to discuss potential options with key staff members, and following that a more specific presentation to students and parents.